 3) Participants in J‐1 Exchange Visitor categories other than Research Scholar, Professor or Short‐Term Scholar are subject to a 12-month bar before beginning a new J‐1 program in the Professor and Research Scholar categories.
 Exception: A J‐1 Exchange Visitor in any category other than the three listed above who remained in the United States for less than six months is not subject to the 12-month bar.

 All scholars in J‐1 visa status sponsored by Georgetown University must understand and abide by the laws governing this particular non-immigrant status.
-Please make an appointment to speak with your OGS Immigration Advisor or submit your query to her via e-mail any time employment opportunities arise.
+Please make an appointment to speak with your OGS International Scholar Advisor or submit your query to her via e-mail any time employment opportunities arise.
 In order to maintain your legal status in the United States, it is important to consult an expert on all matters of payment, reimbursement, and employment.
 The information listed below is only a general guide.

 know your rights